-- 23. The Overview and Scrutiny Management Board, supported by its six committees, makes decision-making processes transparent, accountable and inclusive and to improve services for people by being responsive to their needs.
+- 24. The Overview and Scrutiny Management Board, supported by its five committees, makes decision-making processes transparent, accountable and inclusive and seeks to improve services for people by being responsive to their needs.
 Where appropriate, Members have scrutinised the decisions of the Council, demonstrated by a number of key reviews which are outlined in the Overview and Scrutiny Annual Report.
-They also contributed to a number of consultations and policy development areas, such as the County Durham Plan, Local Transport Plan and preventative mental health services review and commissioning. - 24.
-Despite sustained, large-scale Government spending cuts and rising demand for services, the MTFP seeks to deliver some very positive outcomes for the people of County Durham, including:- - Significant investment in line with the Council's highest priority of regeneration in order to protect existing jobs and create new jobs;

-- Investing in our town centres, industrial estates and infrastructure including new transport schemes and maintenance of our highways and pavements; - Continued support to protect working age households in receipt of low incomes through the continuation of the Council Tax Reduction Scheme; - Ongoing work with health partners to ensure health and social care funds are maximised for the benefit of vulnerable people; and - Continued work with community groups through the 'Durham Ask' initiative to transfer council assets so that they can be sustainable into the future. - 25.
-The values of the Council are further promoted in the Equality Policy, which includes 'protected characteristics' covered by the Equality Act.
-Supporting this scheme is an impact assessment process, which ensures that the impact on equality is considered in the Council's decision making.
-A mobile-friendly website, Locate, provides an improved directory of vital care and support services, replacing the Durham Information Guide.
-There is a text messaging facility, enabled by the new customer relationship management system, for customer services enquiries from customers unable to use our other contact channels.
+They also contributed to a number of consultations and policy development areas, such as Open Water Safety and the Homelessness Strategy. - 25.
+Despite sustained, large-scale Government spending cuts and rising demand for services, the MTFP seeks to deliver some very positive outcomes for the people of County Durham, including:- - (a) Significant investment in line with the Council's highest priority of regeneration in order to protect existing jobs and create new jobs; - (b) Significant further investment in children's and adults social care services to meet demand pressures and invest in prevention; - (c) Continued support to protect working age households in receipt of low incomes through the continuation of the Council Tax Reduction Scheme; - (d) Ongoing work with health partners to ensure health and social care funds are maximised for the benefit of vulnerable people; and - (e) Continued work with community groups through the 'Durham Ask' initiative to transfer council assets so that they can be sustainable into the future.